vppillai/h3Docs/apps/tcp_server/readme.md

 ## Description

-This example shows the read and write operation over a TCP Connection in a non-blocking manner.
-The DUT shall act as a Soft AP and the Station running the TCP Client shall connect to this Soft AP and establish connection with the TCP Server running on the DUT.
+This application demonstrates how a user can start a TCP server on the device which is running in Soft AP Mode.
+The user would need to configure the Wi-Fi settings for the Soft AP and the port number at which the TCP server would be started.
+The Application will come up as a Soft AP with the TCP Server running on it.
+A third-party STA will connect to the Soft AP device.
+The TCP Client on the third -party STA will then connect to the TCP Server running on the device.

 ## Downloading and building the application